History of St Vincent's Hospital, Sydney in Timeline

 In 1996, St Vincent's Hospital joined the Sisters of Charity Health Service, becoming part of Australia's largest not-for-profit health care provider.

-2001: Extensive Upgrade
+2001: Hospital Upgrade

-2004: Bed Closures Due to Funding
+2004: Bed Closures

 In 2004, St Vincent's Hospital was forced to close beds due to inadequate government funding.

-2006: Construction of Research and Biotechnology Precinct
+2006: Research and Biotechnology Precinct Construction

 In 2006, building work commenced on Stage 1 of the St Vincent's Research and Biotechnology Precinct, a joint partnership between the hospital, the Garvan Institute of Medical Research and the Victor Chang Cardiac Research Institute.

-March 2007: Closure of Surgical Ward
+March 2007: Surgical Ward Closure

 November 2007: Closure of Immunology Ward

-2008: Applied Medical Research Programs
+2008: Centre for Applied Medical Research Programs

-2009: Transfer of Stewardship
+2009: Stewardship Transferred

 In 2009, the Sisters of Charity transferred the stewardship of St Vincent's Health Australia to the Trustees of Mary Aikenhead Ministries.

-2012: Kings Cross ER: St Vincent's Hospital TV series
+2012: Kings Cross ER: St Vincent's Hospital TV Series

-2014: First Dead Heart Transplant
+2014: World's First Dead Heart Transplant

-2015: Kings Cross ER: St Vincent's Hospital TV series
+2015: Kings Cross ER: St Vincent's Hospital TV Series

 2018: Lotto Winner Donation